Home Improvement Projects That Get Top Dollar When Selling a Home

 image-5684018

 Clockwise from left: Accenting a log home with cedar shakes and field stones gives it a warm, rustic look.
 Buyers will value the fact that it requires minimal maintenance, such as an occasional re-staining or sealing; installing, repairing, or replacing a roof is a proven way to make a home stand out in the marketplace.
 Buyers will gladly pay more for a home that they know is in top condition and move-in ready; give your home a welcoming feel by painting metal garage doors to make them look like wood.
-(Andy Holmes/Unsplash; Victor Yarmolyuk/Shutterstock; Kevin Wolf/Unsplash)
+Andy Holmes/Unsplash; Victor Yarmolyuk/Shutterstock; Kevin Wolf/Unsplash

-Others might only add a little value, yet increase a home’s appeal.
+Others might only add a little value yet increase a home’s appeal.
 A 2023 report from Zillow listed an upgraded heating and air conditioning system as one example.
 This can be especially effective when upgrading an older oil or gas system to an electric heat pump system.
-The report cited a typical cost of $17,447 for the upgrade, versus a resale value of $18,366—not a huge jump, to be sure, but a new, efficient system can have huge appeal to potential buyers, especially if it is covered by a warranty.
+The report cited a typical cost of $17,447 for the upgrade, versus a resale value of $18,366—not a huge jump, to be sure, but a new, efficient system can have huge appeal for potential buyers, especially if it is covered by a warranty.

 It’s always best to make improvements that can be enjoyed if the home doesn’t sell for an extended period of time.
 An example would be a home theater versus wood flooring that could become quickly scratched by kids or dogs.
 Impact-resistant windows are another fairly straightforward upgrade to consider in areas prone to windstorms and hurricanes.